We all know that visuals like diagrams and flowcharts are the best way to simplify and communicate complex information like decision flows.

 How to map a business process: process diagram symbols

-There are a number of different notation standards that you could use which specify the meanings for symbols used to diagram processes, including:
+There are several different notation standards that you could use which specify the meanings for symbols used to diagram processes, including:

 - Unified Modeling Language (UML): a set of symbols used in software development to visualize the design of a system